aditya109/learning-docker/1. creating-and-using-containers/creating-and-using-containers.md

 and we will get the same process but running on a different port.

+If we want to remove all containers at once, we type `docker containers

 **Assignment: Manage multiple containers**

 ## CLI Process Monitoring